 Keep reading to learn how to make an oxymel using a few different traditional methods.
 Note that because oxymels use raw honey, do not give them to children under 12 months old.

 You might be wondering: why use an oxymel over other herbal preparations?

-Derived from the Latin word oxymeli, which translates to “acid and honey,” oxymel use has been documented since the age of Hippocrates as a means to use and extract herbs that are not so pleasant in flavor when taken through other methods (Hippocrates, 400 B.C.E.).
+Derived from the Greek word oxymeli, which translates to “acid and honey,” oxymel use has been documented since the age of Hippocrates as a means to use and extract herbs that are not so pleasant in flavor when taken through other methods (Hippocrates, 400 B.C.E.).
 These herbs tend to be the more pungent aromatics, such as garlic (Allium sativa) and cayenne (Capsicum annuum), that also lend a supportive role for the immune and respiratory systems (Green, 2000).

 Both apple cider vinegar and raw honey are common kitchen allies that can be used to help soothe the throat, calm a cough, or bolster the immune system through colds and flu.
 When combined with herbs that carry complementary actions, oxymels offer a potent, yet tasty, support for times of sickness or compromised immunity.

 In the words of Hippocrates: “You will find the drink, called oxymel, often very useful… for it promotes expectoration and freedom of breathing” (Hippocrates, 400 B.C.E.).

 At its core, oxymels are simply an herbal extraction of apple cider vinegar and honey.
 In essence, the simplest way to make an oxymel is to combine a vinegar and a honey herbal infusion you have previously made.
 Although this is not a traditional oxymel preparation, it is an easy and convenient method, especially when you have premade vinegar or honey infusions already on hand.

 Time Saver Oxymel Preparation

 1 part herbal infused honey